-History of cardiovascular disease, including angina or heart attack, high blood pressure, glaucoma, retinal detachment, osteoporosis
+History of cardiovascular disease, including angina or heart attack, high blood pressure, glaucoma, retinal detachment, osteoporosis.

-Significant recent physical injuries or surgery
+Significant recent physical injuries or surgery.

-Anyone with a personal or family history of aneurysms
+Personal or family history of aneurysms.

 The Two-Stage Breath does not substitute for psychotherapy, but it can significantly deepen and enhance psychotherapy and other healing and personal growth effort.

 Two-Stage Breathwork peut entraîner une libération intense physique et émotionnelle.
 Cette technique peut être comparer à un entraînement de haute intensité.
 Si votre médecin vous a conseillé de ne pas vous engager dans ce type d'activité, contactez-moi directement, de cette manière je peux vous donner une modification.
 Après avoir parlé, nous pourrions nous rendre compte que vous pouvez le faire, mais il vous suffit de ralentir et je serai là pour vous surveiller.
 En cas de doute, consultez votre médecin.

 Si vous essayez cette technique de respiration et ressentez des palpitations cardiaques, des vertiges, des nausées ou des fourmillements dans les lèvres, il vous suffit d'arrêter le souffle par la bouche et de reprendre la respiration nasale.